zwyeo/uChef-Microservice-ESD/README.md

 Do not type in index.html into the address bar as it will not work.
 Just use the address given in the terminal (most likely localhost:8080) as the root is being intercepted by our App.vue.
 To terminate your session, simply press Ctrl + C on your terminal.

-### Additional Notes
--   All database URLs are using pymysql instead of mysqlconnector.
-This is because our team mostly uses Mac OS and mysqlconnector is not supported on Mac OS.
-If you are using Windows, you may change the URL to use mysqlconnector instead.
--   For the same reason, all database paths also have root:root.
-If you are using Windows OS, please remove the second root and leave it as root.

 ### Credits

 G2T2 - Douglas, Zhi Wei, Jaden, Joseph, Zu Yao